 Self-managing NDIS participants can individually decide if they require workers of unregistered providers who provide supports and services to them to have a Worker Screening Check.

-Code of Conduct
+NDIS Code of Conduct

 The NDIS Code of Conduct applies to all NDIS providers, whether registered or not, and to all people employed or otherwise engaged by NDIS providers.

-The NDIS Commission will be able to help people to make a complaint to an NDIS provider.
-If a person is not able to resolve a complaint with an NDIS provider, the NDIS Commission will work with participants, their representatives and providers to resolve the complaint.
-If a complaint raises a serious compliance issue, the NDIS Commission has powers to take action.
+The NDIS Commission can support people to make a complaint directly to a registered or unregistered NDIS provider.
+If a person is not able to resolve a complaint with an NDIS provider, the person can complain to the NDIS Commission.
+If a complaint raises a compliance issue, the NDIS Commission has powers to take action.